jadecobra/python_tdd_exercises/source/functions/index.rst

 * I undo the change and the test is green again

+I have 3 functions_ with different statements and they all return :ref:`None<what is None?>`, because "all functions_ return :ref:`None<what is None?>` by default, as if they have an invisible line that says ..." ah, the last :ref:`function<what is a function?>` has a line that says clearly ``return None``.

-I like to write my functions_ this way, so that anyone can tell what the :ref:`function<what is a function?>` returns without knowing what it does or even understanding Python_
+I like to write my functions_ this way, so that anyone can see what the :ref:`function<what is a function?>` returns.

 :ref:`I can make a function with return None<test_making_a_function_w_return_none>`